 Non-Canadian institutions are encouraged to:

-- identify excellent students and provide their names to the Canadian partner institution, which is responsible for submitting the scholarship applications.
+- provide the candidates' names to the Canadian partner institution, which is responsible for submitting the scholarship applications.

 Scholarship Value and Duration

-The Canadian institution will receive funding for all successful candidates in the form of a contribution agreement and will be responsible for providing the funds to scholarship recipients.
+The Canadian institution will receive funding from the Department of Foreign Affairs, Trade and Development (DFATD) for all successful candidates (students and researchers) in the form of a contribution agreement and will be responsible for providing the funds to scholarship recipients.

 The scholarship value varies depending on the duration and level of study.
 The scholarship value for students is:

-- $7,200 CAN for graduate students for a period of four months or one academic term of study or research; or
+- $7,200 CAN for college, undergraduate or graduate students (Master's and PhD) for a minimum of four months or one academic term of study or research; or

-- $9,700 CAN for graduate students for a period of five or six months of study or research.
+- $9,700 CAN for graduate students (Master's and PhD) for a period of five to six months of study or research.

-- Contribution Agreement signed by both the designated signing authority at the Canadian institution and the designated authority at DFAIT; and
+- the Contribution Agreement signed by both the designated authority at the Canadian institution and the designated authority at DFATD; and

-Scholarships will be disbursed to the recipients according to the Canadian institution’s internal processes and in accordance with the terms and conditions of the Contribution Agreement.
+Funds will be disbursed to the scholarship recipients according to the Canadian institution’s internal processes and in conformity with the Contribution Agreement concluded between DFATD and the Canadian institution.

-- Caribbean: Anguilla, Antigua and Barbuda, Bahamas, Barbados, Belize, Bermuda, British Virgin Islands, Cayman Islands, Cuba, Dominica, Dominican Republic, Grenada, Guyana, Haiti, Jamaica, Montserrat, Saint Kitts, Saint Lucia, Saint Vincent and the Grenadines, Suriname, Trinidad and Tobago, Turks and Caicos;
+- Caribbean: Anguilla, Antigua and Barbuda, Bahamas, Barbados, Belize, Bermuda, British Virgin Islands, Cayman Islands, Cuba, Dominica, Dominican Republic, Grenada, Guyana, Haiti, Jamaica, Montserrat, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Suriname, Trinidad and Tobago, Turks and Caicos;

 - Central America: Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua, Panama;